pchapin/thumper/README.md

 + GtkAda.
 This can be downloaded from [AdaCore](http://libre.adacore.com/community).
 You may need to select the "additional packages" option to find the installer on the web site.
 GtkAda is used for the client side graphical user interface.

++ AWS.
+The Ada Web Server can be downloaded from the [GitHub page](https://github.com/AdaCore/aws).
+We recommend downloading an official release rather than using the latest revision in the Git repository.
+Note, however, that (at the time of this writing) the release archive does not include the templates\_parser subproject.
+Thus you must go to the GitHub repository for that project and clone it into the proper folder before you try to build AWS.
+There is a link on the code page for AWS that points at the appropriate version in the templates\_parser history.
+On Windows, be sure the GNAT tools are in the path and then do `win32\build.cmd C:\GNAT\2021` to compile and install AWS to your GNAT installation folder (replace the target path as appropriate).
+For Linux and macOS do `make setup build install`.

 + PostgreSQL 14.
 The exact version is not necessarily critical but if you use a different version, or if you install it in a non-standard location, you'll need to modify the